 The Hurtigruten MS Midnatsol has one large dining room for its cruise passengers.
 Breakfast and lunch are buffet-style and open seating.
-Dinner is either a buffet or is a dinner served by the wait staff at one of two assigned-table seatings--6:30 pm or 8:30 pm.
+Dinner is either a buffet or is a dinner served by the wait staff at one of two assigned-table seatings at 6:30 pm or 8:30 pm.

 The two buffet meals are similar to those seen on other mid-sized cruise ships.
-The breakfast buffet has a nice mix of diverse items, along with a selection of juices, coffee, tea, or hot chocolate.
-(Note: The hot chocolate is amazing!)
+The breakfast buffet has a nice mix of diverse items, along with a selection of juices, coffee, tea, or the amazing hot chocolate.
 The lunch buffet includes a choice of several salads, a soup of the day, main courses, cheese, bread, and a selection of desserts or fruit.
 Both breakfast and lunch buffets feature some type of fish or shellfish since they are very popular with Norwegians.

 Dinner on Antarctic Voyages

 Dinner on Antarctic voyages is often a buffet similar to lunch, but the Midnatsol has several expedition theme dinners served by the wait staff.
-These theme dinners celebrate explorers from different countries by... featuring food either from their homes or the region they explored.
-For example, the American dinner in honor of Christopher Columbus included a Caesar salad, clam chowder, NY strip steak, grapefruit sorbet, and key lime pie.
-The Norwegian dinner featured reindeer carpaccio, lobster soup, cod loin, blueberry sorbet, and apple tart.
-On Antarctic voyages, guests can also enjoy a British dinner in honor of Sir Francis Drake.
-Every course on one of the sit-down dinners was made with stockfish, and it was interesting to see how it tasted different in each course.
-Fortunately, stockfish sorbet was not one of the menu items!
+These theme dinners celebrate explorers from different countries by featuring food either from their homes or the region they explored.
+For example, the Norwegian dinner features reindeer carpaccio, lobster soup, cod loin, blueberry sorbet, and apple tart.

 Dinner on Norwegian Coastal Voyages